wilu-conference/wilu-conference.github.io/about/code.md

 WILU 2021 Conference Code of Conduct incidents may be reported by direct message or email to the Code of Conduct Committee or online by completing the [WILU 2021 Conference Code of Conduct Incident Reporting Form](https://forms.office.com/r/fNJ7MikNKB).
 Code of Conduct incidents will be kept anonymous and shared only with the Code of Conduct Committee.

 All measures will be taken to protect the identity of the reporting participant and prevent retaliation.
 If the report is made against a WILU Planning Team or Code of Conduct member, they will not be involved in the resolution.

 Depending on the circumstances, the WILU Planning Team may be obliged to involve law enforcement.
 When possible, this will be left up to the discretion of the reporting participant.

 ## Contact Information
-* Incidents may be reported to the conference email, via the online form, or to a Code of Conduct team member by their email or by direct message in the online conference system.
+Incidents may be reported to the conference email, via the online form, or to a Code of Conduct team member by their email or by direct message in the online conference system.
 * Email: <{{ site.email }}>
 * [WILU 2021 Conference Code of Conduct Incident Reporting Form](https://forms.office.com/r/fNJ7MikNKB)

-* Reach out directly to a member of the Code of Conduct Committee:
+Reach out directly to a member of the Code of Conduct Committee:
-- Melissa Helwig, Dalhousie University, she/their, MELISSA.HELWIG@DAL.CA
+- Melissa Helwig, Dalhousie University, she/their, <melissa.helwig@dal.ca>
-- Deborah Hemming, Dalhousie University, she/her, DEBORAH.HEMMING@DAL.CA
+- Deborah Hemming, Dalhousie University, she/her, <deborah.hemming@dal.ca>
-- Lindsey MacCallum, Mount Saint Vincent University, she/her, LINDSEY.MACCALLUM@MSVU.CA
+- Lindsey MacCallum, Mount Saint Vincent University, she/her, <lindsey.maccallum@msvu.ca>
-- Denyse Rodrigues, Mount Saint Vincent University, she/their, DENYSE.RODRIGUES@MSVU.CA
+- Denyse Rodrigues, Mount Saint Vincent University, she/their, <denyse.rodrigues@msvu.ca>

 Adapted from the [CRKN Conference Code of Conduct](https://www.crkn-rcdr.ca/en/conference/crkn-virtual-conference/code-conduct), the [Ontario Library Association Code of Conduct for OLA Events](http://www.olasuperconference.ca/about/code-of-conduct/), [the Canadian Alliance of Student Associations’ Code of Conduct](https://www.casa-acae.com/code_of_conduct) and the [Munin Conference on Scholarly Publishing Policy on Sexual Harassment](http://site.uit.no/muninconf/?page_id=1358)

 **[Return to top](#conduct-during-the-conference)**